mukil/dmx-csv/README.md

 two         | check this too  | and with another content
 ```

-upload the file with the the *Import CSV* action of the *Note* topic type
+upload the file with the *Import CSV* action of the *Note* topic type

 ### update topics